SergheiMihailov/adapt_med_seg/README.md

 | T2-weighted-MRI| MRI      | [https://kaggle.com/datasets/nguyenhoainam27/t2-weighted-mri](https://kaggle.com/datasets/nguyenhoainam27/t2-weighted-mri) |
 | promise12_mr   | MRI      | [https://promise12.grand-challenge.org/](https://promise12.grand-challenge.org/)         |

-Due to resources constraints, the collection of datasets are split into different sizes for a manegeable training.
-These subdatasets were then used in our training process and can be downloaded from:
+Due to resources constraints, the subsamples of the above datasets are used for training and evaluation.
+These subdatasets were sampled by taking one random image from the first dataset, then from the second etc. until (200,400,800) reached, or there was no more unique sample in the specific dataset.

 | Dataset Size (Num.
 Samples) | Download Link                                                                                           |
 |-------------------|---------------------------------------------------------------------------------------------------------|